cctbx/cctbx_project/simtbx/diffBragg/README.md

 <img src="https://user-images.githubusercontent.com/2335439/136643005-b32b09bb-547b-4360-8f7f-73f14125b243.png" />
 </p>

-The result shows significant improvement with the optimized geometry, more so than even the monochromatic models that were subjected to zero detector inaccuracy!
+The result shows significant improvement with the optimized geometry!

 This particular dataset has rather fat spots that are dominated by the mosaic domain size as opposed to the spot spectra, but nonetheless we get better results using polychromatic models.
 Plotting the average prediction offset as a function of resolution shows this readily.
 The script